Policy Evaluation during a Pandemic: Introduction

 Another central issue in the economics literature is to understand the effect of Covid-19 related policies on various economic outcomes.\footnote{Throughout the text, we use the term ``economic outcomes'' but our results apply to any outcome of interest that is outside the epidemic model that we consider in the paper.} Understanding the effects of Covid-19 related policies on economic outcomes is essential in order to understand the costs and benefits of various policies that are aimed at reducing the number of Covid-19 cases.

-We focus on the simple leading case where untreated potential outcomes are generated by a two way fixed effects model that also depends on the current number of Covid-19 cases in a particular location.
+For economics outcomes, we focus on the simple leading case where untreated potential outcomes are generated by a two way fixed effects model that also depends on the current number of Covid-19 cases in a particular location.
 This setup allows both for the active number of Covid-19 cases to have an effect on the outcome of interest and for the active number of cases to themselves be affected by the policy.
-In this case, we consider (i) a ``standard'' version of difference in differences that directly compares paths of economic outcomes among treated and untreated locations, and (ii) difference in differences when the current number of Covid-19 cases is included as a regressor.
+In this case, we consider (i) a ``standard'' version of difference-in-differences that directly compares paths of economic outcomes among treated and untreated locations, and (ii) difference-in-differences when the current number of Covid-19 cases is included as a regressor.
 We show that, generally, neither approach can deliver the average effect of the treatment on economic outcomes across treated locations.
 The first strategy breaks down because of differences in the current number of cases across treated and untreated locations.
 The second strategy breaks down when the policy affects the number of Covid-19 cases (which is the goal of the policy).

-\Cref{fig:sim-economic-outcomes} continues with the same simulated policy as above.
-As above, we consider the case where the policy has no effect on cases or on economic outcomes.
-However, in this simulation we allow for the economic outcome to depend on the number of active Covid-19 cases in a particular location (here, more active cases tends to decrease the economic outcome), but, otherwise, the economic outcome would follow parallel trends.
-Panel (a) shows average paths of outcomes for treated and untreated locations in this setup.
-Panel (b) shows event study type estimates (under the assumption of parallel trends).
-As before, and even in this very simple example, differences in the timing of first cases lead to violations of parallel trends that lead to poor estimates of the effect of the policy on the economic outcome of interest.